Graham Broadley wrote:

 Sentence length does not seem to have much to do with the frequency of I. King’s sentences tend to be long.
 Sentences that begin with the pronoun I don’t particularly jump out.
 In the analyzed passage, 14 of the narrator’s 39 subject pronouns begin sentences.

-9 Responses to “The Use of “I” in First Person Narration”
+9 thoughts on “The Use of “I” in First Person Narration”